56kcloud/Training/Docker/kickstart/chapters/alpine.md

 What happened?
 Behind the scenes, a lot of stuff happened.
 When you call `docker container run`,

-1. The Docker client contacts the Docker daemon
-2. The Docker daemon checks local store if the image (alpine in this case) is available locally, and if not, downloads it from Docker Hub.
+1. The Docker client contacts the Docker daemon to check if the alpine image is available locally; if not, it downloads it from Docker Hub.
 (Since we have issued `docker pull alpine` before, the download step is not necessary)
-3. The Docker daemon creates the container and then runs a command in that container
+1. The Docker daemon creates the container and then runs a command in that container
-4. The Docker daemon streams the output of the command to the Docker client
+1. The Docker daemon streams the output of the command to the Docker client

-When you run `docker container run alpine`, you provided a command (`hostname`), so Docker started the command specified and returned the hostname (`888e89a3b36`) of the container.
+When you run `docker container run alpine hostname`, you provided the command (`hostname`).
+Docker then started the container, executed the specified command in this container, and returned its hostname (`888e89a3b36``).

-2. Docker keeps a container running as long as the process it started inside the container is still running.
+1. Docker keeps a container running as long as the process started inside the container is still running.
 In this case, the hostname process completes when the output is written, so the container exits.
 The Docker platform doesn't delete resources by default, so the container still exists in the Exited state.

    List all containers: